neptune-ai/docs/docs/learn-about-neptune/core-concepts.rst

 Projects
 --------

-A Neptune project is the space in which you hold everything related to a specific machine learning problem or domain.
+A Neptune project is a collection of experiments.
-You work and collaborate on projects.

-A project includes Notebooks, experiments and a Wiki.
-For any project, you can make settings.
+In addition to experiments, a project includes `Notebooks <../notebooks/introduction.html>`_ and a Wiki.

+Project settings are accessible from the **Settings** tab in the Project view.

 Project types
 ^^^^^^^^^^^^^

-There are two project types: private and public.
+A Project is either private or public.

+You can set a project’s public/private visibility in the **Properties** tab under **Settings**.

 .. _core-concepts_project-types:

-Private
+Private projects
-"""""""
+""""""""""""""""
 Only people who have been added to a private project can see it.
 The Project :ref:`Owner <core-concepts_user-roles_project-owner>` can manage who has access to the project in the Settings tab.

-Public
+Public projects
-""""""
+"""""""""""""""
 Public projects are freely available to view by anyone who has access to the Internet.
 Examples are: |credit-default-prediction| and |binary-classification-metrics|.